Skip to content

 FieldRequiredTypeDescriptionExample

 model_nameTrueSTRINGProteinMPNN model variant to use.
-Vanilla models use all atoms; ca_only models expect CA-only structures; soluble models are trained on soluble proteins.vanilla_v_48_020
+Vanilla uses all atoms; CA-only parses CA-only structures; soluble uses weights trained on soluble proteins.
+Must match one of the supported names.vanilla_v_48_020

-backbone_noiseTrueFLOATStandard deviation of Gaussian noise added to backbone atoms to encourage robustness and diversity.0.1
+backbone_noiseTrueFLOATStandard deviation of Gaussian noise added to backbone atoms during design.
+Higher values can increase diversity.0.1

 num_seq_per_targetTrueINTNumber of sequences to generate per input structure.10

-sampling_tempTrueSTRINGComma-separated temperatures controlling sampling diversity for amino acids.
-Higher values yield more diverse sequences.0.1,0.15,0.2
+sampling_tempTrueSTRINGComma-separated temperatures controlling sampling for amino acids.
+Higher values increase diversity.
+Will be parsed and applied internally.0.1,0.15,0.2,0.25,0.3

 Outputs